 - Keywords.
 You have selected (you will be asked for seven of these) this is not visible to outside search engines such as Google – they’re used for selecting your category.

 - Content.
 Similar to traditional search engines, A9 looks at the content of your sales page taking into consideration your keyword density and text ratio.

-Another attribution to remember for optimising your product listing is Search Keywords.
-These help you decide on words or terms you would like your product to show for when a customer searches on Amazon.
+Since keywords are such a big part of your products appearing on Amazon’s search page, let’s go a bit further on how to choose the best keywords.
+They help you decide on words or terms you would like your product to show for when a customer searches on Amazon.